A THEORY OF CHAOS

 I had to experiment to find out what it truly is I am seeking.
-I dressed up as Penthesileia (an amazone, daughter of Ares), I painted my favorite roman statue, I used my old rocking horse and sculpted an amazone on it and so on.
+I dressed up as Penthesileia, I painted my favourite roman statue, I used my old rocking horse and sculpted an amazone on it and many, many things more.

 In my fourth year I hit home: Nature!
 Not just any nature, no, the nature where my noble knights had been.
 The nature surrounding the epic stories I love so much.

 It was after art school that I started to question my love-affair with history tales.
 Why am I attracted to them?

 I realised they had to do with the chaos.
 When immersed in a dramatic historical tale (whether it is in a book, a film or with re-enactment) there is only one thing: the tale.
 The noise is gone, I’m immersed, time stops.
 It’s my muse.
 Drama used to be my Zeus, my God, my sun.
 It’s drama that opens up the gateway to something truly liveable.

 SOURCE OF INSPIRATION

 My sources of inspiration always seem to depend on the episode my life is in:

 As a teenager it were the films, the books that made the biggest impact.
 Alexander, Gladiator, Troy, Narnia….
 The books of Manfredi, Thea Beckman, Simone van der Vlught, Jean M. Auel.